shaneknapp/docs/_sources/content/admin/new_hub.md

 :::{admonition} Important note about `create_deployment.sh`!
 :class: warning
-If this hub is being deployed on the default shared resources (base-pool and shared Filestore) you just need to pass the deployment name to the script.
+If this hub is being deployed on the default shared resources (base-pool and shared filestore) you just need to pass the deployment name to the script.

 If you are deploying to a new node pool or different Filestore instance, you can change the `hub_filestore_instance` and `hub_filestore_ip` in the